 To Scope.
 Be sure to double-click

-the signal and not a blank area of the canvas or you create an annotation.
+the signal and not a blank area of the canvas, which instead creates

 The figure shows the model after you create the subsystem, name it, rename its output port, and name a signal.

 Tip For additional resizing and alignment options, use the Diagram > Arrange menu.